developer-friendly/blog/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Title and description thoroughly thought through to optimize SEO?
   - [ ] Relevant keywords included?
 - [ ] Is the code tested and actually working?
+- [ ] Have you proofread the post at least once?
+- [ ] Did you remove all references to the `latest` version of documentations?
+      Being behind is better than being wrong!
 - [ ] Has the post been viewed in a PR with a preview URL?
 - [ ] Is the source code pushed to its own repository?
 (If applicable)
   - [ ] Is the website URL in the repository pointing to the post in this blog?